eclipse-zenoh/zenoh-pico/README.md

 ```

 ### 3.4.
 Basic Pub/Sub Example - P2P over UDP multicast
 Zenoh-Pico can also work in P2P mode over UDP multicast.
-This allows a Zenoh-Pico application to communicate directly with another Zenoh-Pico application, as well as with a Zenoh Router configured to work on UDP multicast.
+This allows a Zenoh-Pico application to communicate directly with another Zenoh-Pico application.

 Assuming that (1) you are under the build directory, do:
 ```bash